Infineon/mtb-example-psoc4-msclp-lls/README.md

  1.0.0   | New code example
  2.0.0   | Major update to support ModusToolbox&trade; v3.3.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
- 2.1.0   | Removed Foam rejection Calibration process
+ 2.1.0   | Removed Foam rejection Calibration process 3.0.0   |Added support for CY8CPROTO-041TP Prototyping Kit.
+Major update to support ModusToolbox&trade; v3.5.
+This version is not backward compatible with previous versions of ModusToolbox&trade;
  <br>